mattheww/gomill/gomill_docs/sgf.rst

 :term:`SGF` specification for full details.
 See :ref:`parsing_details` below for restrictions on well-formed *PropIdents*.

-Gomill doesn't enforce |SGF|'s restrictions on where properties can appear (eg, the distinction between *setup* and *move* properties).
+Gomill doesn't enforce |sgf|'s restrictions on where properties can appear (eg, the distinction between *setup* and *move* properties).

 The principal methods for accessing the node's properties are: